brettmillerb/Pester-Wiki/BeforeEach-and-AfterEach.md

     $afterEachVariable = 'AfterEach has not been executed yet'

     It 'Demonstrates that BeforeEach may be defined after the It command' {
-        $beforeEachVariable | Should Be 'Set in a describe-scoped BeforeEach'
+        $beforeEachVariable | Should -Be 'Set in a describe-scoped BeforeEach'
-        $afterEachVariable | Should Be 'AfterEach has not been executed yet' }
+        $afterEachVariable  | Should -Be 'AfterEach has not been executed yet'
+        $beforeAllVariable  | Should -Be 'BeforeAll has been executed' }

     It 'Demonstrates that AfterEach has executed after the end of the first test' {
-        $afterEachVariable | Should Be 'AfterEach has been executed' }
+        $afterEachVariable | Should -Be 'AfterEach has been executed' }

     BeforeEach {